b-palaniappan/axum-sea/README.md

+# Sea-ORM with MySQL
-# Axum REST API with Sea-ORM with MySQL
+Playing with Sea-ORM with MySQL project

 ### Features